PaulAHMedley/fishblicc/README.md

 # fishblicc

 <!-- badges: start -->

 <!-- badges: end -->

 `fishblicc` provides tools to fit a catch curve model to individual length frequency samples, analogous to an age-based catch curve.
-However, the model accounts for different length-based selectivities and multiple gears.
+However, the model accounts for different length-based selectivities and multiple gears (Medley 2025).
 The model is fitted using MCMC in Stan (mc-stan.org).
 The approach could be useful for data-limited stock assessments, such as assessing stock status at end of projects where length data have been collected, or continuous monitoring of low-data bycatch species as part of a harvest strategy.
 The model also provides tools to assess how effective length sampling is in estimating quantities of interest.

 ## Installation